livejam/geminator/README.md

 ## Queries

-There's an AppSync Api which allows querying for outdated and upgradeable gems.
+There's an AppSync API which allows querying for outdated and upgradeable gems.

 ![outdated](./outdated.png)